Hanover-CS/HC23-Gage-Woodard-Senior-Project/Documents/annotated_entry.md

 more lifting options.
 I do like how this app uses A.I. generation in terms of creating workouts for users based on equipment that they have available.

-[2] PH3 Powerlifting.
-This is a main source app overview from PH3 PowerLifting.
+[PH3 Powerlifting][2] This is a main source app overview from PH3 PowerLifting.
 They go into detail on who the app was designed for and why beginner lifters might not want to use the app.
 1. This app is set for a 13 week lifting cycle that gives you specific workouts and goals to gain strength.
 Nothing is A.I. generated the workouts are set in stone and use lifting percentages to